rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Particle Theory.md

 ![[state_change.webp|350]]

-- Melting, evaporation and sublimation are all <u>endothermic</u> reactions, as these types of state changes increase the temperature.
+- Melting, evaporation and sublimation are all <u>endothermic</u> reactions, as these types of state changes <u>increase the temperature</u>.
-- Freezing, condensation and deposition are all <u>exothermic</u> reactions, as these types of state changes decrease the temperature.
+- Freezing, condensation and deposition are all <u>exothermic</u> reactions, as these types of state changes <u>decrease the temperature</u>.